OmniLayer/spec/README.md

 ## Distributed Exchange

 The Omni Protocol allows users to trade coins without trusting a centralized website.
-When trading Omni Protocol-based tokens for bitcoins, this can be cumbersome, because it isn't possible to automatically match bids with asks, since we can't force the bidder to send bitcoins when a matching ask is found.
+When trading Omni Protocol-based tokens for bitcoins, there is an extra step in the process because it isn't possible to automatically match bids with asks, since we can't force the bidder to send bitcoins when a matching ask is found.
 When trading Omni Tokens for other Omni Protocol currencies, bids and asks are matched automatically.

-Consequently, the messages below are different for Omni Protocol currencies/bitcoin exchange than they are for exchange between Omni Token and other Omni Protocol currencies, and the resulting UI must also be different, reflecting both the one-sided nature of bitcoin/Omni Token exchange as well as the additional anti-spam fees and race conditions inherent in the system.
+Consequently, the messages below are different for Omni Protocol currencies/bitcoin exchange than they are for exchange between Omni Protocol currencies, and the resulting UI must also be different, reflecting both the one-sided nature of bitcoin/Omni Token exchange as well as the additional anti-spam fees and race conditions inherent in the system.

+The Omni Protocol currency/bitcoin exchange can be thought of more as a marketplace where purchasers select the specific sell offer they want to accept, rather than relying on the exchange to automatically match ask and bid offers.

 ### Sell Mastercoins for Bitcoins [???
 ORIGINAL - WILL THIS BE SUPPORTED FOR FUTURE SUBMISSIONS OR JUST TO PROCESS PREVIOUS TX'S ALREADY IN THE BLOCKCHAIN?]

 Description: Transaction type 20 posts the terms of an offer to sell Mastercoins or Test Mastercoins for bitcoins.
 A new sell offer is created with Action = 1 (New).
 Valid currency identifier values for this transaction are 1 for MSC or 2 for Test MSC.

-If the amount offered for sale exceeds the sending address's available balance (the amount not reserved, committed or in escrow), this indicates the user is offering to sell all coins that are available at the time this sell offer is published.
  The amount offered for sale, up to the amount available, must be reserved from the available balance for this address much like any other exchange platform.
 (For instance: If an address owns 100 MSC and it creates a "Sell Order" for 100 MSC, then the address's available balance is now 0 MSC, reserving 100 MSC.)
 After the sell offer is published, any coins received by the address are added to its then current available balance, and are not included in the amount for sale by this sell offer.
 The seller could update the sell offer to include these newly acquired coins, see [Change a Coin Sell Offer](#change-a-coin-sell-offer) below.

+If the amount offered for sale exceeds the sending address's available balance (the amount not reserved, committed or in escrow), the transaction is invalid.

 The unit price of the sell offer is computed from two of the fields in the transaction message: the "Amount for sale" divided by the "Amount of bitcoins desired".
 Once the unit price is computed, the "Amount of bitcoins desired" value can be discarded.